LouiseSteward/learn/public-health/text/quiz-11.md

 	+	eHealth and mHealth approaches are likely to be particularly beneficial in Africa
 16. Which of these is the best example of using eHealth to improve quality of care?
 	- 	Staff can speak to each other while on vacation
-	+	Specialists can be contacted for a “virtual consultation”.
+	+	Specialists can be contacted for a “virtual consultation”
-	- 	Nurses can scold patients whne they fail to attend follow-up clinic
+	- 	Nurses can scold patients when they fail to attend follow-up clinic
 	- 	Doctors can order take-away lunches so they do not have to leave the hospital
 17. Which of these is the best example of using eHealth to store and share patient information between healthcare providers?
 	- 	Requesting outpatient appointments by SMS
-	- 	A rural doctor can make a cell phone call to a secretary and have a discharge summary faxed from a referral hospital
+	- 	A rural doctor can make a cellphone call to a secretary and have a discharge summary faxed from a referral hospital
 	+	Discharge summaries are stored in an electronic database that can be accessed by a registered doctor from any hospital or clinic in the province
 	- 	Discharge summaries are stored in an electronic database but can only be accessed by a doctor working in that hospital
 18. How can an elderly lady with badly controlled high blood pressure be helped to take her medication every day?